-The photos you then capture or the 3D models you generate are useful in several contexts, from showing a client how you’ll help them with the space they have to creating more accurate estimates and adjustments for insurance claims.
+The photos you then capture or the 3D models you generate are useful in several contexts, from showing a client how you’ll help them with the space they have to create more accurate estimates and adjustments for insurance claims.

-By paying to upgrade to PLNAR Pro, Team or Enterprise options, you get even more functionality, like branded reports and API webhook options.
+By paying to upgrade to PLNAR Pro, Team, or Enterprise options, you get even more functionality, like branded reports and API webhook options.

 8. Sky Guide (free)

-Do you ever lay out on the lawn on a summer night and look up at the stars?
+Do you ever lie out on the lawn on a summer night and look up at the stars?
 Maybe if you live in a rural area, but if you live in a city, it’s unlikely you’ll see anything significant.

-And even if you can see the vast cosmic dusting of stars and planets above us, it’s not easy to know what you’re looking at, unless your an astronomer.
+And even if you can see the vast cosmic dusting of stars and planets above us, it’s not easy to know what you’re looking at, unless you’re an astronomer.
 Sky Guide is an augmented reality app that helps you see and understand what’s floating around in the universe, from any angle at any time.

 Regardless of what direction you point your device, Sky Guide can show you stars and constellations and tell you what we know about them.
 In addition to the AR-enabled functions at the core of the app, Sky Guide plays relaxing atmospheric music in the background to give you an out-of-this-world experience.